• Use Cases

 Notes

-• Slack channels are loaded dynamically from the connected workspace.
+• Channels are loaded from the connected Slack workspace.

-• Both public and private channels are supported, but private channels only appear if the bot has already been invited.
+• Private channels only appear if the Slack app has already been invited.

 • Direct messages are not supported.